Da4ndo/rust-aur-release-deploy/docs/PKGBUILD-GUIDE.md

 3. **Dependency Issues**
    - Verify all dependencies are correctly listed
    - Test with minimal dependencies first
    - Consider using `namcap` to check the package

+4. **Git Package Issues**
+   - Ensure `pkgver()` function is properly defined
+   - Check that all build dependencies are listed
+   - Verify the git source URL is correct